oracle/atg-commerce-iaas/orchestration-sample/README.md

 ```

 ## Usage
-With your private image, and orchestrations in place in your OPC domain, go to the orchestrations tab and start the orchestration with the description "RUN ME - Commerce Stack Setup".
+With your private image, and orchestrations in place in your OPC domain, go to the orchestrations tab and start the orchestration with the description "RUN ME - Commerce Stack Setup 11.1", OR "RUN ME - Commerce Stack Setup 11.2"

+Do not attempt to start both 11.1 and 11.2 at the same time, they will colide with each other.
 This is a top level, nested orchestartion that will start all other orchestration files in the correct order.

-To remove the ATG demo setup, simply stop the orchestration with the description "RUN ME - Commerce Stack Setup".
+To remove the ATG demo setup, simply stop the orchestration with the description "RUN ME - Commerce Stack Setup 11.x".
 This will delete all elements that were created by the nested orchestrations.